 Healthcare professionals use fillers to fill in acne scars and help even out the skin.
 The fillers can be made with collagen, your own fat, or a commercial filler.
 They’re injected under the surface of the skin to help plump up and smooth out depressed scars.

 Most fillers last between 6 and 18 months before they need to be redone, but some are permanent.

-This newer treatment uses a small, handheld, needle-studded roller or hand held “pen” on the surface of the scars.
+This newer treatment uses a small, handheld, needle-studded roller or a handheld “pen” on the surface of the scars.
 The needles puncture the numbed skin — but don’t go through it like a shot!
 As the skin heals, it makes collagen.

-There’s evidence to suggest that microneedling helps reduce the depth of acne scars, but this treatment can take up to 9 months to see changes according to the American Academy of Dermatology.
+There’s evidence to suggest that microneedling helps reduce the depth of acne scars.
+Still, this treatment can take up to 9 months to see changes, according to the American Academy of Dermatology.
 Outside of the slight fear factor, it’s a safe treatment that works for all skin tones.

 At first brush, it might seem crazy to remove a scar and potentially replace it with a new one, but dermatologists or plastic surgeons can remove a very noticeable scar and leave behind a small scar that will fade with time.

-A healthcare provider can also lift the scar by loosening the fibers beneath it to help bring it closer to the surface so it’s less noticeable.
+A healthcare professional can also lift the scar by loosening the fibers beneath it to help bring it closer to the surface, so it’s less noticeable.
 This procedure is called subcision.

 The best way to treat an acne scar is to prevent it in the first place.